 Example of a company using treasury shares

 A profitable company was set up by four investors with 25 ordinary £1 shares each a while ago.
 Unfortunately, one of the investors needs to retire from work and therefore wants to sell her shares.
 The other investors are unable to buy those shares and no other investor can be found.
 The company, however, has sufficient funds to buy the shares from the investor so a purchase of own shares is carried out at the then market value of £1,000 per share.
-Rather than cancelling the shares straightaway the directors decide that the company should hold them in treasury as they anticipate wanting to raise more capital in the future and are looking to set up a share option scheme for certain senior employees.
+Rather than cancelling the shares straight away, the directors decide that the company should hold them in treasury.
+This is because they anticipate wanting to raise more capital in the future and are looking to set up a share option scheme for certain senior employees.

-After all these transaction there are only 7,000 treasury shares left.
-The company then decides to cancel these shares as they are no longer needed so updates the statutory books and submits the necessary form SH05 to Companies House to reflect this.
+After all these transactions there are only 7,000 treasury shares left.
+The company then decides to cancel these shares as they are no longer needed so updates the statutory books and submits the necessary form SH05 (Notify a cancellation of treasury shares) to Companies House to reflect this.

 Cancelling treasury shares

-When treasury shares are cancelled the company must file form SH05 – Notify a cancellation of treasury shares – with Companies House within 28 days of the cancellation.
-Where the company is a public limited company [link to plc blog] and section 663 of the Companies Act 2006 applies form SH07 should instead be filed at Companies House.
-As the company’s capital is changing as a result of the cancellation the forms SH05 and SH07 include a statement of capital showing the capital position after the share cancellation.
+When treasury shares are cancelled the company must file form SH05 with Companies House within 28 days of the cancellation.
+Where the company is a public limited company and section 663 of the Companies Act 2006 applies, form SH07 (Notify a cancellation of shares: public company) should instead be filed at Companies House.
+As the company’s capital is changing as a result of the cancellation, forms SH05 and SH07 include a statement of capital showing the capital position after the share cancellation.